trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 .. figure:: images/luminamenuplugin3.png

-:numref:`Figure %s: Custom Application <luminamenuplugin3>`
+   Custom Application

-Adds a specific quickstart icon for a single application to the right-click menu.
-Pictured is the icon for the "About" application, which is displaying current TrueOS® system information.
+The Custom App option, seen in :numref:`Figure %s <luminamenuplugin3>`, adds a specific quickstart icon for a single application to the right-click menu.
+Pictured is the icon for the "About" application, which is displaying current |trueos| system information.

 .. _File Manager: